 6. Kayak the Mežica Mine

-This tour includes transport to the mine, from Ljubljana or Bled (approx. 2 hours) as well as a tasty ‘miners’ lunch’, and is a very unique experience.
+This tour includes transport to the mine, from Ljubljana or Bled (approx. 2 hours) and a tasty ‘miners’ lunch’, which is a unique experience.

 7. Hike Triglav National Park

 Slovenia’s national park, Triglav, is a wonderful place of untouched natural beauty, with hundreds of high mountain peaks, pastures, meadows, lakes, rivers, and valleys to explore.
-This full-day hike will take you to some of the best parts of the park, where your guide will teach you about the plants, animals, history, and culture of this stunning location.
+This full-day hike will take you to some of the best parts of the park, where your guide will teach you about this stunning location's plants, animals, history, and culture.

 8. Postojna Caves Half-day Trip